tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 possible in ordinary circumstances.

 - It’s always a chance to get closer.
 To love more.
 To understand better.

+# It’s Not Fair

+- There is no blueprint.
+To assume there is or, worse, to imagine there is and then hold your kids to those expectations is wildly unfair.
+Can we have expectations for our kids?
+Yes.
+Can we try to make sure they don’t fall into the same traps or develop the same vices as us?
+It would be criminal if we didn’t.

+- But we have to remember that they are like us... for better and for worse.
+They’ve lived their whole lives in the same house as us.
+They’ve learned from our examples—even the bad ones... especially the bad ones in many cases.
+They’re not going to be perfect.
+They’re going to have our weaknesses... perhaps some of their own too.
+And to punish them with our unrealistic expectations, even unintentionally, quite literally for the sins of the father, is profoundly unfair.

+- Our job is to love them and to be patient with them, not to demand the impossible from them.

+# Don’t Ever, Ever Do This

+- To raise your hand, open or closed, to your spouse or your children is unacceptable.

+- It doesn’t matter how angry you are.
+It doesn’t matter who started it.
+It doesn’t matter how many times you told your son.
+It doesn’t matter that your parents used to do it.
+It doesn’t matter that some cultures still accept it.

+- For two thousand years, we’ve known deep down that it’s wrong.
+You are here to protect and to serve and to love them.
+To violate that obligation because you can’t control yourself in the moment, because you’re mad?
+This is to violate a sacred oath.
+And once done, it can never be undone.
+You cannot do it.
+Ever.

 # Quotes